Sect Shinto: Formation of a united government

-The impetus for denominational Shinto was the separation of Shinto and Buddhism, which began in 1868 (first year of Meiji) with the revival of the Department of Divinities and the separation of Shinto and Buddhism, which started with the Shinto-Buddhist Hanzen Order, a pre-modern imperial government directive.
-This led to the formation of the unity of ritual and government, and a Shinto government was revived.
-Around then, official decrees abolished the hereditary system of Shinto priests, thus ending the jurisdiction of the Shirakawa family and Yoshida family over Shinto.
+The driving force for denominational Shintoism was the separation of Shinto and Buddhism, which began in 1868 (first year of Meiji), with the revival of the Department of Divinities.
+This started the Shinto-Buddhist Hanzen Order, a pre-modern imperial government directive.
+This directive led to the formation of the unity of ritual and government, and a Shinto government was revived.
+At that time, official decrees abolished the hereditary system of Shinto priests, ending the jurisdiction of the Shirakawa and Yoshida families over Shinto.

 The rituals of the Shinto shrines are the religious services of the state, and it is, of course, true that they are not the private property of one person or one family.
 This is a common practice in the country, and priests are considered to be a separate species from the people.